CFIX-FM

-CFIX-FM is a French-language Canadian radio station located in Saguenay, Quebec.
-Its studios are located at Rue Racine Est (co-located with sister stations CJAB-FM and Noovo owned-and-operated station CFRS-DT) in the former city of Chicoutimi.
+CFIX-FM is a French-language Canadian radio station in Saguenay, Quebec, Canada.
 Owned and operated by Bell Media, it broadcasts on 96.9 MHz using a directional antenna with a maximum effective radiated power of 100,000 watts (class C).
-The station's transmitter is located at Mount Valin.
+Its studios are located at Rue Racine Est (co-located with sister stations CJAB-FM and Noovo owned-and-operated station CFRS-DT) in the former city of Chicoutimi.The station's transmitter is located at Mount Valin.

 The station has an adult contemporary format and is part of the "Rouge FM" network which operates across Quebec and Eastern Ontario.

+History

 The station received CRTC approval in 1986.
 CFIX started operations on July 31, 1987 as a sister station to the now-defunct CJMT 1420 with a beautiful music format.
 The latter closed on September 30, 1994 when the Télémédia network and the Radiomutuel network merged to form the Radiomédia (now Corus Québec) network.